MontiCore/montiarc/applications/factoryTask/task.md

  * the `RequestManager` needs to be able to tell both components from where to where they should be moving
- * both components need to be able to accept an object (`StorageObject` in class diagram `factory.warehouse.Warehouse.cd`) and need to be able to pass the object/objects they are holding to another component
+ * both components need to be able to accept an object (`StorageObject` in class diagram `factory.warehouse.cd`) and need to be able to pass the object/objects they are holding to another component
  * it might be beneficial for the `RequestManager` to know:
    * where the `Transporter` and `Crane` are (for more efficient routing)